mat-0/uk.thechels.cod/index.md

 <!-- weather_marker starts -->
 ## On Saturday, 06 December 2025

-- The average temperature today is 9.55˚C,
+- The average temperature today is 9.67˚C,
 - With highs of 9.98˚C and lows of 8.49˚C,
-- It may feel like 7.65˚C with overcast clouds
+- It may feel like 7.39˚C with moderate rain
-- The wind speed is 3.58m/s and visibility is 4616m
+- The wind speed is 4.47m/s and visibility is 9206m
-- The pressure is 988hPa and humidity is 86%
+- The pressure is 989hPa and humidity is 89%
 - The sun will rise at 08:00 and set at 15:58

 <!-- weather_marker ends -->